pratycodes/Stock-Sentry/README.md

 - **EMA_20**: 20-period Exponential Moving Average
 - **ADX**: Average Directional Index

-These indicators help in capturing the underlying trends and behavior of the stock market data.
+These indicators gives the model more features for it to train.

 ## Data Preprocessing

 The following preprocessing steps were applied to the data:

 1. **Scaling**: The data was scaled using **MinMaxScaler** from `sklearn` to ensure all features are in the range [0, 1].
-2. **Sequence Creation**: Time series data was converted into sequences of length 30, which were then used as inputs to the LSTM Autoencoder.
+2. **Sequence Creation**: Time series data was converted into sequences of length 30 to use them as inputs.
-3. **Train-Test Split**: The data was split into training and testing sets using `train_test_split`, while maintaining the temporal order of the data.
+3. **Train-Test Split**: The data was split into training and testing sets using `train_test_split`.

 ## Model Architecture